EaganKennedy/date_test/README.md

 ## Strengths

-Date functions as a wrapper for a tm struct from <ctime>, giving the user a better interface for using that library for calendar dates.
+Util::Date functions as a wrapper for a tm struct from <ctime>, giving the user a better interface for using that library for calendar dates.

 ## Weaknesses